Lock Cylinder Problems

 Lock Cylinder Removal

-1) Lower and extend motorized steering column fully, then remove column plastic covers after releasing each retainer screw.
+1) Lower and extend motorized steering column fully, then remove the plastic covers surrounding the column.

 2) Disconnect battery (to avoid drawing power while key rests in "accessory" position).